-3.1 Key_0 - Key_3 (64-Bit Encryption Key)
+3.1 Key\0 - Key\3 (64-Bit Encryption Key)

 The 64-bit encryption key is used by the transmitter to create the encrypted message transmitted to the receiver.
 This key is created and programmed at the time of production using a key generation algorithm.
-The key generation algorithm is different from the KEELOQ algorithm, although it too is a proprietary encryption method.
+The key generation algorithm may be different from the KEELOQ algorithm.
 Inputs to the key generation algorithm are the serial number for the particular transmitter being used and the 64-bit manufacturer's code.
 While the key generation algorithm supplied from Microchip is the typical method used, a user may elect to create their own method of key generation.
 This may be done providing that the decoder is programmed with the same means of creating the key for decryption purposes.